embulk/embulk-output-jdbc/embulk-output-mysql/README.md

   * Transactional: Yes.
   * Resumable: Yes.
 * **merge_direct**:
-  * Behavior: This mode inserts rows to the target table directory using `INSERT INTO ...
+  * Behavior: This mode inserts rows to the target table directly using `INSERT INTO ...
 ON DUPLICATE KEY UPDATE ...` query.
 If the target table doesn't exist, it is created automatically.
   * Transactional: No.
   * Resumable: No.